-Parents are asked to park their car in the parking lot and never leave their vehicle running.
+Parents are asked to park their cars in the parking lot and never leave their vehicles running.
 This presents a health and safety risk for children and parents.

-We believe, as parents, you are the primary educators of your children.
-It is our role as teachers to support and facilitate the development and education of your child.
+We believe, that as parents, you are the primary educators of your children.
+Our role as educators is to support and facilitate the development and education of your child.
 We need your input and value your suggestions and observations.
-You are the expert when it comes to knowing your child, we appreciate you perceptions, feelings, and observations about your child.
+You are the expert when it comes to knowing your child, we appreciate your perceptions, feelings, and observations about your child.
 We encourage you to become actively involved in your child's education.
 We encourage parents to be involved with our program and feel free to come in and visit at any time.
 It gives you an opportunity to see your child learning new things every day.

 Parents are partners in providing the highest quality care for their children.
-Parents are responsible to read all of the centre's policies and abide by them.
+Parents are responsible for reading all of the centre's policies and abide by them.
 Parents should not expect the staff or Director to make exceptions to the policies.
 Parent's talents and suggestions enrich our program.
-Please discuss with the staff if you can play an active role in your child's life while at our centre.
+Please discuss with the staff if you can play an active role in your child's experience at our centre.
 Some examples are:

-- Donation of toys, games, and craft supplies - Contribution and/or support towards special events - Help with annual fix-up day - Give suggestions for improvement of the program, fund raising ideas, and overall improvement - Helping with supervision at special events - To enhance our program by continuing the communication with your child at home about his/her day at the centre
+- Donation of toys, games, and craft supplies - Contribution and/or support towards special events - Help with annual fix-up day - Give suggestions for improvement of the program, fundraising ideas, and overall improvement - Helping with supervision at special events - Participating in a committee - To enhance our program by continuing the communication with your child at home about his/her day at the centre